Deep Clustering for Data Cleaning and Integration: Domain Discovery

 We used three embedding methods for column clustering, considering schema-level and schema$+$instance-level data.
 To encode column attributes, we used pre-trained models SBERT and FastText as we used in schema inference.
 To encode columns at schema$+$instance-level, we utilized the Schema Matching (SM) version of EmbDi (Algorithm 5 in EmbDi \cite{DBLP:conf/sigmod/CappuzzoPT20}) and evaluated skip-gram as a learning method with piece-wise smoothing.
-We only selected those encodings with prefixes (see \cite{DBLP:conf/sigmod/CappuzzoPT20}) $tt\_$, $idx\_$, and $cid\_$ for categorical columns and $tn\_$ for continuous columns.
 In domain discovery, we have a set of columns with cell values that can be represented as a {\it phrase} in SBERT which is trained on diverse text corpora and can capture semantic and syntactic information.
 Considering this, we used SBERT to encode column headers and values jointly.
 SBERT processes each column and generates embeddings representing the semantic content of the column headers and values.
-Subsequently, the mean embedding for each column is computed by performing a mean operation on the corresponding column header and value embeddings.
+Subsequently, the embedding for each column is computed by performing a mean operation on the corresponding column header and value embeddings.